-At ACTA, around sixty researchers are working on their doctoral research.
-This includes those with a formal appointment as a PhD student, and members of staff at ACTA who - in addition to their normal duties - conduct doctoral research as visiting members of staff.
+At ACTA, around 150 researchers are working on their doctoral research.
+This includes those with a formal appointment as a PhD student, external PhD students and employees at ACTA who - in addition to their normal duties - conduct doctoral research.
 The PhD programme of the Faculty of Dentistry is provided by the ACTA Graduate School of Dentistry (AGSD).
 Any questions about the PhD programme should be addressed to:

-- The research coordinator (Martijn van Steenbergen), for questions concerning scientific meetings, courses, articles for conferences, housing and general affairs.
+- The director (dr. Martijn van Steenbergen), for questions concerning applications, research progress, scientific meetings, courses, articles for conferences and general affairs.

 - The secretary (Hans Korfage & Martine Meijer), for questions concerning administrative matters.

-In addition, there is an independent confidential advisor for PhD students at ACTA, in the person of Ms Hayat Bouzrou, of the HR Department.
+In addition, there is an independent confidential advisor for PhD students at ACTA, in the person of Ms Hayat Bouzrou, of the HRM Department.